Miracles happen to those who believe in them

-Doubt is a defense mechanism in our mind that functions as a bodyguard and prevents beliefs from entering our system.
-This bodyguard evolves over the years.
-When kids are young, this bodyguard is not very developed and it has very simple ways to filter beliefs.
+Doubt is a defense mechanism in our mind that functions as a guardian and prevents beliefs from entering our system.
+This guardian evolves over the years.
+When kids are young, this guardian is not very developed and it has very simple ways to filter beliefs.

 - If it is from someone close to me who cares for/about me, it must be true